prince802117/Project2/README.md

 # Project2
-This is a JavaScript beginners Project Calculator
+This is a JavaScript beginners Project Calculator.